Last updated: April 25, 2025

 So you’re eating your favorite yogurt and your dog is wagging their tail asking you for some.
-Can you give a spoonful of yogurt to your pup?
-The answer is yes!
-Almost all dogs can eat yogurt as a treat once in a while.
+Can dogs eat yogurt?
+Is yogurt good for dogs?
+The answer to both questions is yes!
+Almost all dogs can eat yogurt as a treat once in a while as long as they are served in a safe manner.

 However, can dogs eat yogurt safely, and is yogurt good for dogs?
 It’s almost impossible to find a dog who doesn’t want to eat anything their owner is eating.
 They want what you’re having, whether it’s a hamburger, lettuce, or yogurt.